 - Applicants need to demonstrate in their application the significance a successful application will have to their career

-- Applicants should include letters of support from three members of the industry
+- Applicants should include letters of support from two members of the industry

 - Applicants will be required to report in writing directly to PANZ within six weeks of the conclusion of their course/fellowship/internship/return to NZ using the form provided, and to give a public presentation to PANZ members when opportunity arises (such as conference)